ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 We also manage most of our development openly on GitHub and track ACCESS-OM3 work on a [GitHub project board here](https://github.com/orgs/ACCESS-NRI/projects/24).
 If you'd like to have your issue considered for ACCESS-OM3 development, please [open an issue and add it to the project board using this template](https://github.com/access-nri/access-om3-configs/issues/new?template=osit-issue-template-for-om3-work---project-board.md).

+### Help us evaluate and improve applications of OM3

+We have a community based group the "ACCESS-OM3 model evaluation team" that are helping with OM3 evaluation and development.
+Contributions from people of all career stages and backgrounds are highly encouraged.
+To join the meetings follow the announcements [here](https://forum.access-hive.org.au/t/access-om3-model-evaluation-team-announce/4476) and [here](https://forum.access-hive.org.au/t/cosima-working-group-announce/238/172).

+All community members (and ACCESS-NRI staff) can get [write access to the OM3 evaluation repository](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/).
+To get write access, you need to create an issue and request access, [please use this issue template](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/new?template=add-user-request-to--access-om3-paper-1--repository-.md).
+Evaluation figures are being coordinated [here](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/23).
+Instructions to get started are [here](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/blob/main/README.md).

 ### Report a bug or make a suggestion

 Technical issues related to ACCESS-OM3 are best posted to [github.com/ACCESS-NRI/access-om3-configs/issues](https://github.com/ACCESS-NRI/access-om3-configs/issues).
 If you would like to discuss the issue first, feel free to post it on the [access hive forum](https://forum.access-hive.org.au/c/cosima/29).